 The Master's thesis is one of two options for the culminating activity in the MPH program.
 Students selecting the thesis option must enroll for and pass Research Methods and Academic Writing classes before registering for the MPH Thesis.
-The thesis must follow the procedures for research of the Graduate School (see the Thesis/Dissertation section of the general information for the Graduate School p.
-64), and the following additional guidelines:
+The thesis must follow the procedures for research of the Graduate School (see Graduate School Thesis/Dissertation section), and the following additional guidelines:

-- Since every thesis is an opportunity for student-faculty collaborative research, the topic must be discussed in advance with the prospective thesis advisor, in coordination with the Department Chair. - Since every thesis is the result of a great amount of specialized research work by the student and her/his committee, it is strongly advised that the MPH student, after having bound her/his thesis, may write a publishable paper ready to be sent to a selected journal, (e.g., AIIAS Info Journal).
+· Since every thesis is an opportunity for student-faculty collaborative research, the topic must be discussed in advance with the prospective thesis advisor, in coordination with the department chair.

+• Since every thesis is the result of a great amount of specialized research work by the student and her/his committee, it is strongly advised that the MPH student, after having bound her/his thesis, may write a publishable paper ready to be sent to a selected journal, (e.g., AIIAS Info Journal).
 After reviewing the paper, the student and thesis advisor may submit to the targeted journal.
 The paper to be published will have the name of the thesis advisor, as second author.

-MPH Handbook
+MPH HANDBOOK

-The MPH Handbook, which gives further guidelines, is available in the Department and on the AIIAS web page (under Public Health Department).
-The handbook contains general information about the Public Health Department and gives guidelines for choosing and writing a thesis, choosing and taking the comprehensive exam, and fulfilling the Field Learning Internship.
+The MPH Handbook, which gives further guidelines, is available in the department and on the AIIAS web page (under Public Health Department).
+The Handbook contains general information about the Public Health Department and gives guidelines for choosing and writing a thesis, choosing and taking the comprehensive exam, and fulfilling the Field Learning Internship.